ajoz/ajoz.github.io/_drafts/2014-07-31-android-indie-game-dev.markdown

 4. **Virtual currency** - its a modified `IAP` solution, instead of selling particular map or skin, developer is selling in-game currency, which can be used to get additional content inside the game.
 Most often players have a possibility to acquire the currency just by playing the game, but it takes more time.
 5. **Mixed** - its a combination of all the above.
 For example `Tapjoy` is a solution that is using a virtual currency, players can get it by clicking displayed ads or by installing other apps in the `Tapjoy` network.
 Another very interesting solution is `AddOverlay` from `LeadBolt` which combines unlocking content with clicking ads.
 Player needs to click an advert to unlock content.

+### Where?

 Second thing is to pick a place you will sell your game in, but beware there are around 30 different Android app markets available.
 Several of possible markets are only available in certain world regions like `North America` or `Asia`.:

 1. **Google Play** - https://play.google.com/ - Its the default app market for the majority of android devices.
-Many people are used to browse the contents of this market in search of something new and exciting.
 If you do not have any previous experience with selling apps on Android, I advise you to start with this one first.
 2. **Amazon Appstore** - http://www.amazon.com/ - A well known alternative for `Google Play`, by default installed on Amazon Kindle Fire.
 Unfortunately its availability is limited to `USA` (it may change one day but keep this in mind).
 Each day one paid app is picked and released for free for a single day  (don't worry developers are compensated for this).
-3. **GetJar** - http://getjar.com/ - Its marketed as a second largest app market in the world.
+3. **GetJar** - http://getjar.com/ - Its advertised as a second largest app market in the world.
 It might be true due to the fact its available also on platforms other then Android.
-Most commonly installed on devices which do not have access to official Google Play market.
+Most commonly installed on devices which do not have access to official Google Play market like low end / budget phones and tablets.
 Angry Birds from Rovio was first on GetJar before it came to Google Play.
-4. **SlideME** - http://slideme.org/ - Its marketed as a "better" alternative to Google Play, it takes a lower share for selling the app.
-It allows to get the app through a web browser or an app on the device.
+4. **SlideME** - http://slideme.org/ - Its advertised as a "better" alternative to Google Play.
+For starters it takes a lower share for selling your app.
+It has some nice user oriented features like getting apps through a web browser in addition to a market app installed on the device.

+### What to pick?

-We now know how and where to sell, but what model should be picked?
-If we already have finished our game and we can count on a good advertisement then maybe we should try with a free demo and a paid full product.
+We now know how and where to sell, but what model should we pick?
+If we already have finished our game and we can count on a good advertisement then maybe we should just try with a free demo and a paid full product.

-Free versions dont have to be limited in any way, they can just use worse resources (often HD versions are paid versions).
-Demo version is sometimes the only way to go for our game, banners with ads might often not fit into our game UI or we do not have enough game items to offer for IAP.
-Some developers often release their game with price higher then the one they want just to have option to create *deals* where they cut the price.
-Very sneaky! ;-)
+Free versions dont have to be limited in any way - game wise, they can just use worse resources (low res quality images / sound files).
+Many small titles have a normal and HD version on the market.

+There are cases where a demo version is sometimes the only way to go for our game.
+Ad banners might often not fit into game UI or there is not enough additional content to offer in our `IAP` service.

-Adds force us inherently to make room for them in our UI.
+Don't draw conclusions that ads make things easier.
+They force us inherently to make room for them in our UI.
 Either we will squeeze some space or we will allow ad banners to overlap our interface.
-Users might click an ad by mistake in such case -- more income for us? or maybe not? if users will get angry, they can spread word quickly about a game.
+Users might click an ad by mistake?
+In such case -- more income for us? or maybe not? angry users spread bad publicity very quickly.

-Also don't overdo with the amount of banners!
-Games often have fragile artistic visions which are easily broken with colorful ads.
-How would you like to look at bright colorful images on a banner in a dark noir game?
+Also don't overdo with the amount of ad banners!
+Games often have fragile artistic visions that are easily broken with colorful ads (which you do not have any influence over).
+How would you like to look at bright colorful ad images in a dark noir game?

 So, once you know where to place an ad then how can you earn on them?
 There are some acronyms that you will often read: CPC and CPM.